Arctic Discovery Tour

 - ADT 08/2018Mar 24 2018 to Mar 31 2018

-We'll greet you at the airport and transfer you to the Hotel in downtown Whitehorse.
-Meet your guide and the other participants for an information meeting.
+Transfer from the airport to the hotel in downtown Whitehorse.
+Meet your tour guide and the other participants for an information meeting.
 The rest of the day is at your leisure.
 (No meals included)

 Day 2 White is today’s favorite colour.